ht-pham/ht-pham/README.md

 - 👀 I'm interested in software development and cloud automation.
 - 🌱 I’m currently working on my personal web service projects with Python.
 - 💞️ I love learning new technology trends like CI/CD, serverless app development.
-- 📫 Want to collaborate: Contact via this account or my LinkedIn account.
+- 📫 Want to collaborate?
+Contact via this account or my LinkedIn account.

 <!---
 ht-pham/ht-pham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.